 If and when you do get sick, it is important to take time to rest and recover in order to prevent it from developing into something worse.
 When your immune system is weakened, you are far more susceptible to other germs and viruses.

 I can speak from personal experience.
 In 2016, I came down with what seemed like a common cold and, although I felt like crud, I adopted the “it’s easier to go to school not feeling well than it is to stay home” mentality.
-I pushed myself through several days of teaching while I was fighting the cold, and instead of getting better it developed into pneumonia.
+I pushed myself through several days of teaching while I was fighting the cold.
+Instead of getting better, it developed into pneumonia.
 I then missed not only several weeks of school, but spent Christmas and the entire holiday break in bed feeling miserable, had to pay a ton of medical bills and developed complications from the antibiotics that were prescribed.
+What a nightmare!
 I can’t help but wonder how that experience may have been different if I had just listened to my body and taken a couple days to rest at home when I knew I was not feeling well.

 Maintain a balanced diet with colorful foods from different food groups.
 Remember to start the day off right with a delicious and healthy breakfast.
 Also, don’t forget to pack a good lunch and lots of snacks.
 Eat healthy meals that are both filling and delicious!